petertoi/toibox-starter-theme/README.md

  - Utilization of the Customizer for theme options etc
  - Clean folder and template organization
  - Wrapper templates rather than `get_header` and `get_footer`
+ - Lints and formats all code against WordPress Coding Standards

 ## Acknowledgements